Ranveerrrrr/Bug-Bounty-Notes/Test Attacks/AWS S3 Misconfigration.md

 ```
 aws s3 cp s3://bucket-name/file.txt ./ --no-sign-request
 ```
-  - If you can download it its [AWS S3 Misconfigration](AWS%20S3%20Misconfigration.md)
+	  - If you can download it its Misconfigration

 # Public Write Access
 ```
 aws s3 cp test.txt s3://bucket-name/ --no-sign-request
 ```
 	- If allows uploding file to the bucket

 # **Readable ACLS**
 ```